 As with most vegetables, slugs can be a problem with potatoes.
 Encouraging beneficial wildlife such as frogs, toads and hedgehogs to your plot will help control slugs.
 Don’t use pellets as these poison birds and other wildlife.

 Harvesting potatoes, how to tell when they’re ready.

-Weather plays a part in when potatoes are ready to harvest, but they should be ready:
+Weather plays a part in when it is ready to harvest potatoes, but they should be ready:

-- First earlies- 10-12 weeks after sowing, which should be June/ July
+- First early potatoes (new potatoes) – 10-12 weeks after sowing, which should be June/ July

 - Second earlies- 10-12 weeks, ready July/ August